We are reprinting an

 Marx, his Herr Vogt.
 It is an

-eloquent defense of Marx’s principled struggled against the cancer of libel and
+eloquent defense of Marx’s principled struggle against the cancer of libel and

 defamation that too often overtakes groups on the left.